-I surmised two King Solomon clues of God’s good purposes that may not bore Him when He listens to their stories.
+I surmised two King Solomon clues of what may be God’s good purposes that may not bore Him when He listens to their stories.

 The first clue is in King Solomon’s verses in his Song of Songs.
 If you ever read the verses in the Bible, you would understand that God designed men and woman to be attracted to each other with lusty desires.
-Notice though, that God might consider their desires as good because the bride and groom contained their sexual desires until after their marriage.
+Perhaps, according to the Song, God might consider it to be good that the bride and groom contained their sexual desires until after their marriage.

-The second clue might be the good reason why God inserted sexual attractions into the composition of his creations explained in this proverb.
+The second clue might be the reason why God inserted sexual attractions into the composition of his creations to be explained in this proverb.

 A large population is a Kings dignity, but a lack of population is a ruler’s downfall.
 (Proverb 14:28)

 Who really knows for certain the mysteries of God?
-What if, perhaps there really is a battle, or even a bet, going on between God and Satan and the winner will be the one who converts the biggest population to their side?
+What if there really is a battle, or even a bet, going on between God and Satan and the winner will be the one who converts the biggest population to their side?